-Every year, the Surrey Eagles Hockey Club welcomes players aged 16 – 20 years old from all across Canada, USA, and around the world.
+Every year, the Surrey Eagles Hockey Club welcomes players aged 16 – 20 years old from all across Canada, the USA, and around the world.
 Most players will stay all year long, but some players come and go to fill in roster spots for days to weeks.

 As players leave their homes in the summer they embark on a journey to become a Junior Hockey player.
 It is important to the player, family and team to know that when these players arrive, they will be welcomed with open arms to their billet family.
 Having a hockey player in your home takes time, patience and a willingness to share your home.
 Players and billet families may face differences, but once the two get to know each other it usually results in a life-long relationship.